 REPORT A RESEARCH CONCERN

-The above form can be submitted anonymously, if preferred.
-All feedback will be reviewed and addressed by the Research Ombudsperson for Reopening, Melanie DeFord.
+The above form can be submitted anonymously if preferred.
+All feedback is reviewed and addressed by the Research Ombudsperson for Reopening, Melanie DeFord.

 Need More Information?

-For the latest information regarding the University’s response to the COVID-19 pandemic, please visit here.nd.edu.
+For the latest information regarding the University’s response to the COVID-19 pandemic, please visit covid.nd.edu.

 Announcements of research reopening updates are emailed to a lab reopening Google Group mailing list.
 To opt-in to this mailing list, please subscribe here.
 Your ND email address must be used in order to opt-in.